Till Eulenspiegel: Television

 In 1961, the BRT (nowadays the VRT) made a children's TV series, Tijl Uilenspiegel.

 Museums

 There are three museums in Germany featuring Till Eulenspiegel.
 One is located in the town of Schöppenstedt in Lower Saxony, which is nearby his assumed birthplace Kneitlingen.
 The second is located in the supposed place of his death, the city of Mölln in Schleswig-Holstein, and the third in Bernburg (Saale), Sachsen-Anhalt.
 In the town of Damme, Belgium, there is also a museum honoring him, and there is a fountain and statue featuring Till Eulenspiegel in the Marktplatz of Magdeburg, capital city of Sachsen-Anhalt.

+Hospitality

+Mural leading down to the beer cellar of the Till Eulenspiegel Hotel, Würzburg.

+The Till Eulenspiegel Hotel in Würzburg also operates a beer cellar and wine bar.
+There are many paintings, murals, and other things attributed to Eulenspiegel throughout the hotel and cellar.

+The Zum Eulenspiegel is bar and restaurant located in Salzburg near the Stadtorr and Altes Rathaus.

 Other

 TES, the first BDSM organization founded in the United States, formerly known as The Eulenspiegel Society, took its original name from Till Eulenspiegel.
 TES was founded in 1971 and had the name "The Eulenspiegel Society" until it formally changed its name to "TES" in 2002.
 The original name was inspired by a passage from Austrian psychoanalyst Theodor Reik's Masochism in Modern Man (1941), in which he argues that patients who engage in self-punishing or provocative behavior do so in order to demonstrate their emotional fortitude, induce guilt in others, and achieve a sense of "victory through defeat".
 Reik describes Till Eulenspiegel's "peculiar" behavior—he enjoys walking uphill, and feels "dejected" walking downhill—and compares it to a "paradox reminiscent of masochism", because Till Eulenspiegel "gladly submits to discomfort, enjoys it, even transforms it into pleasure".